-After service of the Counter-Notice, if terms cannot be agreed, either party may apply to the Leasehold Valuation Tribunal.
+After service of the Counter-Notice, if terms cannot be agreed, either party may apply to the First-tier Tribunal (Property Chamber).
 This must be done at least two months from, but within six months of, the date of service of the Counter-Notice.

-The Leasehold Valuation Tribunal (LVT) determination becomes final 21 days after it is sent out by the LVT.
-Appeals must be made within this period to the Lands Tribunal with leave of the LVT.
+The First-tier Tribunal (Property Chamber) determination becomes final 21 days after it is sent out by the Tribunal.
+Appeals must be made within this period to the Lands Tribunal with leave of the Tribunal.

-- " Landlord must provide a draft contract within 21 days of the LVT's determination becoming final (taking into account rights of appeal).
+- " Landlord must provide a draft contract within 21 days of the Tribunal's determination becoming final (taking into account rights of appeal).

-The parties are expected to enter into the contract within a period of two months after the LVT's decision becomes final (the 'appropriate period').
+The parties are expected to enter into the contract within a period of two months after the Tribunal's decision becomes final (the 'appropriate period').